 The Florence Marathon is one of the city’s biggest annual events, typically held on the last Sunday of November.
 Thousands of runners from around the world race through Florence’s most iconic landmarks — from the Cathedral of Santa Maria del Fiore to the Ponte Vecchio and Piazza della Signoria.
 Even if you’re not participating, it’s a spectacular event to watch.
 Check the date on our Street Races Calendar in Florence.

-Why Visit Florence in November
+Laura Pausini in Florence in November 2026

 You’ll also notice the first signs of the holiday season by the end of the month — twinkling lights along Via Tornabuoni and Christmas markets starting to open.